Social Work, M.S.W.

 The Master of Social Work (M.S.W.) program prepares graduates to work with individuals, families, groups, communities, and organizations within medical and behavioral health settings, with a special focus on military populations.
 The Master of Social Work program at UWF develops advanced practitioners who can demonstrate clinical and critical thinking skills necessary to assist clients in a broad range of dilemmas and settings.
 Guided by a diverse faculty, the department is committed to promoting human rights, social and economic justice, and respect for diversity to improve the lives of the individuals and communities we serve.

 The M.S.W. program at the University of West Florida is a clinical program that is accredited by the Council on Social Work Education.
-The UWF M.S.W. program is designed to meet the needs of students who wish to purse a clinical social work license in the state of Florida.
+The UWF M.S.W. program is designed to meet the needs of students who wish to purse clinical social work licensure.

 The Department of Social work has two different options for earning the M.S.W. graduate degree.
 The Traditional M.S.W. program involves completion of 60 semester hours of graduate coursework and is intended for students who have earned an undergraduate degree in a field other than social work.
 The Advanced Standing M.S.W. program requires 30 semester hours of graduate coursework and is intended for students who have obtained a baccalaureate degree in social work from a CSWE accredited program within seven years of application.
 All coursework should be completed within a maximum of four years.